Elevated Brownies Recipe | Download for FREE!

 Some people think that orange strains are more potent because they have more pistils.
 However, pistils do not contain THC.

 These parts of the plant are simply there to help the plant reproduce and grow.
-They don’t have any psychoactive properties, and they don’t get you high.
+They don’t have any psychoactive properties, and, without any THC, they don’t get you high.

 What does make your bud more potent, though, is a higher amount of trichomes.